Ask anyone what a copywriter is and 99% of people will look at you blankly or at best say it’s something to do with copyright.

 This includes blog posts, articles, e-books, etc. These forms of communication are designed to attract a certain audience, bring them to your website and turn them into a warm lead.
 Content writers don’t use the same strategies as copywriters as they’re not trying to sell outright, only to engage.

-Even some top marketing companies get a little confused when it comes to the difference between copywriting and content writing.
+Even some top marketing companies can get mixed up when it comes to the difference between copywriting and content writing.

-I found this definition of a copywriter on a marketing company’s website; “a copywriter is someone who writes for the internet.
-They create informative content for businesses that is designed to guide the reader’s own research.”
+I found this somewhat misleading definition of a copywriter on a top marketing company’s website; “a copywriter is someone who writes for the internet (not true, as copywriters often write sales ads for print magazines, newspapers, billboards, leaflets, etc.) They create informative content for businesses that is designed to guide the reader’s own research – (sounds like they’re talking about blogs and articles here, which is content rather than copywriting.)“

 The truth is that most copywriters also do content writing as part of their skill set.
 And, because they’re trained in writing strategic copy, they’re able to weave a strong message into your blog post so that your audience will sit up and take notice.